-WE HAVE WORKED WITH OVER 150 creative practitioners from different locations And backgrounds SINCE FOUNDING THE PROJECT.
-HERE ARE SOME REFLECTIONS ON THEIR EXPERIENCES THEY HAVE SHARED WITH US:
+WE HAVE WORKED WITH emerging to established artists and creative practitioners from different locations And backgrounds SINCE FOUNDING THE PROJECT.
+HERE ARE what over 50+ previous residents have SHARED WITH US on their LWC experience:

 Emily Colipí, Artist

-´La Wayaka Current was genuinely was the most amazing trip, place and experience I think I have ever had.
+´La Wayaka Current was genuinely was the most amazing trip, place and experience I think we have ever had.
 It was the happiest and most enriching time.´

 Alisa Ruzavina, Fashion Designer